Cloudflare (NYSE:NET) Releases FY 2021 Earnings Guidance

-Cloudflare (NYSE:NET) last released its quarterly earnings data on Thursday, August 5th.
-The company reported ($0.08) earnings per share for the quarter, topping the consensus estimate of ($0.12) by $0.04.
-The business had revenue of $152.43 million during the quarter, compared to analyst estimates of $146.22 million.
-Cloudflare had a negative return on equity of 12.61% and a negative net margin of 25.63%.
-On average, equities research analysts anticipate that Cloudflare will post -0.45 EPS for the current fiscal year.

-In related news, Director Carl Ledbetter sold 50,000 shares of Cloudflare stock in a transaction dated Monday, August 9th.
-The stock was sold at an average price of $118.91, for a total transaction of $5,945,500.00.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, General Counsel Douglas James Kramer sold 10,000 shares of Cloudflare stock in a transaction dated Tuesday, June 1st.
-The stock was sold at an average price of $81.92, for a total value of $819,200.00.
-Following the sale, the general counsel now directly owns 42,652 shares in the company, valued at $3,494,051.84.
+In other Cloudflare news, CEO Matthew Prince sold 52,385 shares of the firm’s stock in a transaction that occurred on Friday, August 20th.
+The stock was sold at an average price of $120.36, for a total value of $6,305,058.60.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Katrin Suder sold 7,500 shares of the firm’s stock in a transaction that occurred on Tuesday, August 17th.
+The stock was sold at an average price of $120.05, for a total value of $900,375.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 901,787 shares of company stock worth $87,328,443.
-20.69% of the stock is owned by company insiders.
+Insiders sold a total of 957,789 shares of company stock valued at $99,221,676 in the last quarter.
+Corporate insiders own 20.69% of the company’s stock.

 CloudFlare, Inc operates a cloud platform that delivers a range of network services to businesses worldwide.
 The company provides an integrated cloud-based security solution to secure a range of combination of platforms, including public cloud, private cloud, on-premise, software-as-a-service applications, and Internet of Things (IoT) devices.